 We work with numerical and computational tools to test hypotheses about past life.
 We nurture talent at all stages, encouraging students to engage in research at undergraduate, masters, doctoral, and postdoctoral levels.

-We use desktop computers for phylogenetic and macroevolutionary analyses, and have access to some excellent facilities.
+We use desktop computers, as well as our own dedicated Supercomputing cluster, for phylogenetic and macroevolutionary analyses, and have access to some excellent facilities.
 In the Tomography Lab we process 3D CT data on fossil reptilian anatomy.
 We use the SEM and geochemistry facilities for studies on exceptional preservation and especially the feathers of archosaurs and interpretations of original colour.

 Work in the group generally aligns with one of these themes: